mxagar/cicd_guide/gitlab_ci_cd_howto.md

 ### 2.3 Deploying Our Website

 The service offered by [surge.sh](https://surge.sh/) is used to deploy the static website.
 Surge is a cloud platform for serverless deployments; serverless means basically: we don't care how it works, we just execute simple commands for deployment and the server takes care of everything.
-Surge works very nicely with statc websites.
+Surge works very nicely with statc websites; it dynamically generates addresses.

 ```bash
 # install surge